This course currently runs every second year. The next intake is for 2021

 RECOGNITION FOR PRIOR LEARNING APPLICANTS (RPL)

-Applicants without a degree, who have five or more years relevant, high-quality full time IT work experience required to prove Recognized Prior Learning (RPL) and submit a Portfolio of Evidence (POE).
-Recognized Prior Learning (RPL) may be proven by completing assessment(s).
+Applicants without a degree, who have five or more years relevant, high-quality full time IT work experience are required to prove Recognized Prior Learning (RPL) and submit a Portfolio of Evidence (POE) and complete assessment(s).

 1. Applicants apply for admission as per the standard UCT admissions process (http://applyonline.uct.ac.za), indicating on the application that they are applying on the grounds of RPL.